God’s Abiding Love – An Online Retreat

 Do you want to develop a practice of daily prayer?

 If you answered ‘yes’ to either of these questions, you may find the Ignatian Retreat in Daily Life helpful.

-As you ponder whether to make the retreat, we encourage you to look at your calendar and consider where you will carve out 30 minutes a day to pray and 30 minutes a day to meet with a spiritual director, Monday through Friday.
+As you ponder whether to make the retreat, we encourage you to look at your calendar and consider where, Monday through Friday, you will carve out 30 minutes each day to pray and 30 minutes each day to meet online with a spiritual director.

-What did individuals have to say about their retreat experience last year?
+What did individuals say about their retreat experience last year?